 Religion is a social technology – the most powerful social technology.
 Like all powerful technologies, it can be used for good and evil.
 And it clearly has been used for both historically.

-Focusing on the evil uses, as the antireligious do, demonstrates an unfamiliarity with the religious phenomenon, its manifestations presently and historically, and propagates sociopathic attitudes and behaviors toward religious persons.
+Focusing on the evil uses, as the antireligious do, demonstrates an unfamiliarity with the religious phenomenon, and its manifestations presently and historically.
+And it propagates sociopathic attitudes and behaviors toward religious persons.
 To the extent that such attitudes and behaviors themselves attain strenuous levels, now or in the future, they constitute their own religion and demonstrate yet again, in a most ironic way, the power of religion for evil.

-Alternatively, we can catch ourselves before engaging in such thought and behavior, study history more thoroughly, recognize both the risks and opportunities associated with religion, and proceed with mitigating the risks while promoting the opportunities of its power.
+Alternatively, we can catch ourselves before engaging in such thought and behavior.
+We can study history more thoroughly, recognize both the risks and opportunities associated with religion, and proceed with mitigating the risks while promoting the opportunities of its power.

 Religion is not a particular proposition or set of propositions.
-Religion is practice that provokes a communal strenuous mood.
-The practice may be overt ritual like reading and sharing scripture, prayer, meditation, esoteric ceremonies, wearing long robes when receiving degrees, and placing hands over hearts while national symbols are displayed; or the practice may be subtle like sitting around a table for meals, and deferring activity sequence to a respected guest.
-To the extent these practices provoke more than an easy-going mood, a strenuous mood, they become religion, so far as I'm concerned, quite independent of any particular set of propositions associated with them.
+Religion is any practice that provokes a communal strenuous mood.
+The practice may be overt ritual like reading and sharing scripture, prayer, meditation, esoteric ceremonies, wearing long robes when receiving degrees, and placing hands over hearts while national symbols are displayed.
+Or the practice may be subtle like sitting around a table for meals, and deferring activity sequence to a respected guest.
+To the extent these practices provoke more than an easy-going mood, a strenuous mood, they become religion, independent of any particular set of propositions associated with them.